explicit-robotics/explicit-robotics.github.io/source/exp_user/installation.rst

 Explicit-MATLAB
 ================
 We assume that users have access to recent versions of `MATLAB`_.
-Explicit-MATLAB was tested for versions after R2022a.
+*Exp[licit]-MATLAB* was tested for versions after R2022a.
-For students, you might have access to `campus-wide MATLAB license`_, hence we strongly recommend downloading the recent versions of MATLAB software.
-For users having issues running Explicit-MATLAB with older versions of MATLAB, please provide us feedback as a `Github issue`_.
+For users having issues running the software with older versions of MATLAB, please create a `Github issue`_.

-Assuming a recent version of MATLAB software, clone our `Explicit-MATLAB repository`_:
+To clone our `Explicit-MATLAB repository`_, run:

 .. code-block::

 	git clone https://github.com/explicit-robotics/Explicit-MATLAB.git [SET_UP_YOUR_DIRECTORY]

-Once the download is complete, run MATLAB and set the current folder to the Explicit-MATLAB folder.
+Once the download is complete, run MATLAB and set the current folder to be the *Exp[licit]-MATLAB* folder.
-Run ``setup.m`` script by running the following line of code at the Command Window of MATLAB:
+Run the ``setup.m`` script to include all subfolders.
+You can also run the following command in the command window:

 .. code-block:: MATLAB

 	setup

-If the following line appeared at your Command Window, you are all set!
+If the following line appeares in your command window, you are all set!

 .. code-block:: MATLAB